NovaForgeCtrl/LUMS/README.md

 ## Client

-The agent is intended primarily for Debian/Ubuntu based Linux systems.
+The agent is intended primarily for Debian/Ubuntu-based Linux systems.

 Required components include: